Bsrivamsi/Restaurant_Billing-System/README.md

 # hotel-management
-it is a billing system for hotel
+It is a sample billing system for hotel/shops.